Maier Museum of Art: History

 In 1911, Louise Jordan Smith, the college's first professor of art, established an annual exhibition of contemporary art.
-Since then, the college has purchased at least one work of art the each annual exhibition to add to its collection.
+Since then, the college has built its collection by purchasing at least one work of art from these annual exhibitions.

-In 2007, Randolph–Macon Women's College became co-ed and was renamed Randolph College.
+In 2007, Randolph–Macon Woman's College became co-ed and was renamed Randolph College.

 Annual Exhibition of Contemporary Art

 An early champion of American Art, the college's first professor of art, Louise Jordan Smith, realized that while she couldn't take her students to New York, she could bring art to them.
-To this end, in 1911, Louise Jordan Smith established an annual exhibition of contemporary art on campus.
-Since then, the college's art collection has grown through acquisitions of artwork from the series of exhibitions, including works by Winslow Homer, Gilbert Stewart, Mary Cassatt, Milton Avery, Georgia O’Keeffe, Edward Hopper, Faith Ringgold, and Betye Saar.
+To this end, in 1911, Louise Jordan Smith established an annual exhibition of Contemporary Art on campus.
+Since then, the college's art collection has grown through acquisitions from the series of exhibitions, including works by Winslow Homer, Gilbert Stewart, Mary Cassatt, Milton Avery, Georgia O’Keeffe, Edward Hopper, Faith Ringgold, and Betye Saar.